Prepare a Red Hat-based virtual machine for Azure

 sudo subscription-manager unregister

-Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:
+15. Deprovision the VM and prepare it for provisioning on Azure:

 Caution

-If you are migrating a specific virtual machine and don't wish to create a generalized image, skip the deprovision step.
-Running the command waagent -force -deprovision+user will render the source machine unusable, this step is intended only to create a generalized image.
+If you're migrating a specific VM and don't want to create a generalized image, skip the deprovision step.
+Running the command waagent -force -deprovision+user renders the source machine unusable.
+This step is intended only to create a generalized image.

 sudo rm -f /var/log/waagent.log